Menu

 This handsome 19th century house combines period elegance with stunning interior design, offering a tranquil retreat on the historic Twizell Estate in Northumberland.

-Originally home to the Head Gardener of Twizell Estate, this three-bedroom house has been beautifully renovated to create an elegant escape that’s ideally positioned for exploring both coast and countryside.
-The house sits alongside the estate’s listed walled garden that dates to 1819 – indeed, the original 200-year-old vines that were planted at the garden’s inception are still growing here.
+Set in extensive private grounds, originally home to the Head Gardener of Twizell Estate, this three-bedroom house has been beautifully renovated to create an elegant escape that’s ideally positioned for exploring both coast and countryside.
+The house sits alongside the estate’s listed, private walled garden that dates to 1819 – indeed, the original 200-year-old vines that were planted at the garden’s inception are still growing here.

 The staircase leads to the two bedrooms and shared bathroom on the first floor.
 Each bedroom has its own distinct character: one is light and airy with neutral walls, a French-style rattan bed, and a delicate chandelier exuding a sense of tranquillity, while the second echoes this in the furnishings, but with a moodier palette of warm greens with midnight blue and amber accents.